NeuralNotW0rk/LoRAW/README.md

 - Set all original weights to `requires_grad = False`
 - Set lora weights set to `requires_grad = True` (easily accessed with `lora.residual_modules.parameters()`)
 - Update the optimizer to use the lora parameters (the same parameters as the previous step)

-# Example
-See `examples/train.py` for a modified version of stable audio tool's training script.

-Modify your model config as shown above, and use `--use-lora true` when running in CLI to enable

 # References
 - https://github.com/cloneofsimo/lora